shashinprasad/WDM_EXP10/README.md

 ### AIM: To create a project for Sentimental Analysis on Any Dataset a Using Rapidminer
 ### Description:
 <div align = "justify">
+Sentiment analysis is the process of using computational techniques to determine the sentiment expressed in text data, such as positive, negative, or neutral.
+It helps businesses understand customer opinions and make data-driven decisions based on public sentiment.

 ### Procedure:
 1) ***Import Excel data***